 Fear of Life Changing

 Change is scary.
 No matter what the change is, good or bad, it can be hard.
-The though of giving up your freedom and taking on so much responsibility can be intimidating.
+The thought of giving up your freedom and taking on so much responsibility can be intimidating.

 I’m not going to lie, life gets more complicated after having kids.
 Babies especially are very demanding and the torture of sleep deprivation is real.